Current Annualized Distribution Rate

-There are certain risks associated with an investment in a convertible bond such as default risk—that the company issuing a convertible security may be unable to repay principal and interest—and interest rate risk—that the convertible may decrease in value if interest rates increase.
+There are certain risks associated with an investment in a convertible bond such as default risk—that the company issuing a convertible security may be unable to repay principal and interest, and interest rate risk—that the convertible may decrease in value if interest rates increase.

 Investments by the Fund in lower-rated securities involve substantial risk of loss and present greater risks than investments in higher-rated securities, including less liquidity and increased price sensitivity to changing interest rates and to a deteriorating economic environment.

-Fixed-income securities are subject to interest rate risk; as interest rates go up, the value of debt securities in the Fund’s portfolio generally will decline.
+Fixed income securities are subject to interest rate risk; as interest rates go up, the value of debt securities in the Fund’s portfolio generally will decline.

 The Fund may invest in derivative securities, including options.
-The use of derivatives presents risks different from, and possibly greater than, the risks associated with investing directly in traditional securities.
+The use of derivatives present risks different from, and possibly greater than, the risks associated with investing directly in traditional securities.
 There is no assurance that any derivative strategy used by the Fund will succeed.
 One of the risks associated with purchasing an option is that the Fund pays a premium whether or not the option is exercised.

 The goal of the level-rate distribution policy is to provide investors a predictable, though not assured, level of cash flow.
-Monthly distributions paid may include net investment income, net realized short-term capital gains and, if necessary, return of capital.
-Maintenance of this policy may increase transaction and tax costs associated with the fund.
+Monthly distributions paid may include net investment income, net realized short-term capital gains, and, if necessary, return of capital.
+Maintenance of this policy may increase transaction and tax costs associated with the Fund.

-Each fund have specific risks, which are outlined in the respective fund's prospectus.
-The general risks involved in investing in a closed end fund, include market volatility risk, dividend and income risk and loss of investment risk.
-Please refer to each fund’s prospectus, annual and semi annual reports at calamos.com for a complete information on the fund's performance, investments and risks.
+Each fund has specific risks, which are outlined in the respective funds’ prospectuses.
+The general risks involved in investing in a closed end fund include market volatility risk, dividend and income risk, and loss of investment risk.
+Please refer to each fund’s prospectus, annual and semi-annual reports at www.calamos.com

 NOT FDIC INSURED | NO BANK GUARANTEE | MAY LOSE VALUE